bluenote-1577/plume/README.md

 * CoverM (with minimap2) took about **10 minutes (with 4 threads)** to quantify a metagenome against 180 genomes.
 * Plume took **2 minutes to index, but 20 seconds (with 4 threads)** to quantify the same metagenome.

-I estimate that plume ranges from 1-5x faster (one-to-one coverage calculation) to 20-30x faster (all-to-all) than minimap2 for coverage calculation; it will depend on how much mapping vs indexing you need.
+I estimate that plume ranges from 1-5x faster (one-to-one coverage calculation) to 10x faster (all-to-all) than minimap2 for coverage calculation; it will depend on how much mapping vs indexing you need.
+Performance will also change as I optimize/tweak.

 ## Quick start